How Does Veritula Work?

 C31 C32

-But you don’t need to keep track of these relationships manually.
+You don’t need to keep track of these relationships manually.
 Veritula marks ideas accordingly, automatically.

-Separate ideas should be submitted separately, even if they’re related.
+All ideas, including criticisms, should be formulated as concisely as possible, and separate ideas should be submitted separately, even if they’re related.
 Otherwise, you run the risk of receiving ‘bulk’ criticisms, where a single criticism seems to apply to more content than it actually does.

 Again, criticisms are also just ideas, so the same is true for criticisms.
 Submitting each criticism separately has the benefit of requiring the proponent of an idea to address each criticism individually, not in bulk.
 If he fails to address even a single criticism, the idea remains problematic and should be rejected.

-Veritula acts as a dictionary for ideas.
+Therefore, Veritula acts as a dictionary for ideas.

 Many people don’t like to concede an argument.
 But with Veritula, no concessions are necessary.
 The site just shows you who’s right.